k3karthic/ansible__busy-behind-nat/README.md

 # Ansible - Access BUSY behind NAT

-On certain ISPs like Jio, it is impossible to access a server over the internet as the ISP does not provide a public IPv4 address.
+On certain ISPs like Jio, it is impossible to access a server over the internet as the ISP does not allow incoming connections on the dynamically assigned IPv4 address.
 This means that it is not possible to access [BUSY](https://busy.in/) using the provided [Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/).

-The Ansible playbook in this repository creates a private OpenVPN network which will allow the [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) to connect to the [BUSY server](https://busy.in/) using the "LAN" profile.
+The Ansible playbook in this repository creates a private [OpenVPN](https://openvpn.net/) network which will allow the [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) to connect to the [BUSY server](https://busy.in/) using the "LAN" profile.

 ## Solution Overview